 You can apply for financial aid anytime during the academic year.
-All required documentation must be on file by June 15, 2014 in order for your financial aid to not be adversely affected.
+All required documentation must be on file by each Round’s set deadline in order to be considered eligible for fellowship.
 After that date, we cannot guarantee that fellowship funds will still be available.

 We process completed applications in the order they are received, so we recommend you complete the application process as soon as possible in order to assure that your funds are available at the beginning of the term.